-- Propose activities that reflect the goal mission and values of the Reaching for Higher Ground project and the Food Matters theme.
+- Propose activities that reflect the goal mission and values of the Reaching for Higher Ground project and the And Justice for All theme.

 - Propose activities that address two or more of the Reaching for Higher Ground goals and in particular address the goals of:

 - Creating an appetite and capacity for civil discourse